Diaspora group: Ethiopia PM open to talks with Tigray forces | Law-Order

 - Kenya

-Ethiopia's prime minister has said there will be negotiations between his government and the rival Tigray forces who have been waging war for almost 15 months, the chairman of a diaspora group that had an hours-long private meeting with him told The Associated Press.
+Ethiopia's prime minister has said there will be negotiations on a cease-fire between his government and the rival Tigray forces who have been waging war for almost 15 months, the chairman of a diaspora group that had a private meeting with him told The Associated Press.

 Prime Minister Abiy Ahmed has never said so publicly as international mediation efforts continue amid one of the world's worst humanitarian crises.

+Ethiopia's military at the time said it would not pursue the fighters further, opening the way for renewed mediation efforts.
+But deadly drone strikes have continued, killing civilians in Tigray.

-That was an unpopular decision for many Ethiopians, Mesfin told the AP.
-“Most people wanted (the prime minister) to advance, really finish this war,” he said.
+The decision not to pursue was an unpopular one for many Ethiopians, Mesfin told the AP.
+"Most people wanted (the prime minister) to advance, really finish this war," he said.
 That's why his committee requested a meeting, he said.
 They expected Abiy's deputy or chief of staff to attend, but the prime minister walked in.

-The U.S. has given no details about Satterfield's first Ethiopia visit as special envoy last week.
-On Tuesday, the State Department said he would be traveling to Egypt, the United Arab Emirates, Turkey and Israel through Feb.
+The U.S. has given no details about Satterfield's first Ethiopian visit as a special envoy last week.
+On Tuesday, the State Department said he would be traveling to Egypt, the United Arab Emirates, Turkey, and Israel through Feb.
 4 to discuss Sudan and the Horn of Africa at large.

 The war's combatants also include soldiers from neighboring Eritrea, who are allied with Ethiopian forces and blamed by witnesses for some of the worst atrocities in the war, as well as fighters from Amhara who now occupy western Tigray.